 Ala Moana is the ultimate Hawaii shopping center and a perennial favorite of the masses.
 It’s a great place to shop, and a fabulous Honolulu park and beach too.
 In a word, you can’t help but love it.

-When I visit Ala Moana Shopping Center, which is within walking distance of Waikiki, three of my favorite stops, among countless others, remain Shirokiya, Book-Off and the Honolulu Coffee Company.
-I’m happy just thinking about it.
+When we visit the nearly 2.5 million square foot Ala Moana Shopping Center, which is within walking distance of Waikiki, we have countless favorite stops, including among others the Honolulu Coffee Company.
 If you love to shop or eat, you’ll enjoy Ala Moana.
-It’s the world’s largest outdoor shopping center and features nearly 300 stores including 70 food options.
+It’s the world’s largest outdoor shopping center and features 340 stores including nearly 100 food options.